0

 The Colorado Home Energy Rebate Program will provide discounts to qualified Coloradans for high-efficiency electric appliances and whole-home energy efficiency upgrades.
 Two different types of rebates will be available:

-• Home Electrification and Appliance Rebates (HEAR) will provide discounts on high-efficiency electric appliances and other upgrades to eligible households with incomes at or below 150% of the Area Median Income (AMI) in their county.
-CEO will provide HEAR rebates for electric upgrades such as heat pumps, heat pump water heaters, electric load service centers, and electric wiring.
+• Home Electrification and Appliance Rebates (HEAR) will provide discounts on high-efficiency electric appliances and other upgrades.
+To qualify, households must have incomes at or below 150% of the Area Median Income (AMI) in their county.
+CEO will provide HEAR rebates for electric upgrades such as heat pumps, heat pump water heaters, electric panels, and electric wiring.
 CEO is currently administering a portion of HEAR funding through the Colorado Weatherization Assistance Program (WAP).

 • Home Efficiency Rebates (HER) will provide discounts on whole-home energy efficiency improvements for manufactured/mobile homes and large multifamily buildings 50,000 square feet or larger.
 Rebates will target measures that maximize energy savings.
 Rebate amounts will vary based on household income and expected energy savings.

 • Home Efficiency Rebates (HER) will be available to households living in manufactured/mobile homes (see What Counts as a Mobile Home) and owners and operators of multifamily buildings 50,000 square feet or larger to make comprehensive home improvements to reduce energy use.
-Projects must achieve at least 20% in expected energy savings for the home or building, with larger rebate amounts available for projects exceeding 35% in expected energy savings.
+Projects must achieve energy savings of at least 20% for the home or building, with larger rebate amounts available for projects exceeding 35% in expected energy savings.

 AMI varies by county.
 Information regarding your county’s AMI is available through the link below, and you can find more information on income requirements and rebate levels in Which Option is Right for You?.